 As the crypto market grows, one likely casualty is anonymity as regulators begin to take more action.
 When sending money through the traditional banking system you are required to identify both yourself and the person receiving funds.
 In crypto this same process is done via anonymised wallets, and it is impossible to establish who owns that wallet.
 Regulation such as the ‘travel rule’ in the U.S. will mean the same information may be required to do a wallet-to-wallet transfer in the future.
 Future regulation aside, you only need to look at the blossoming use cases being provided by emerging players in the DeFi space to realise cryptocurrencies are about far more than just crime.

 Myth 5: Blockchain technology and cryptocurrency are the same

 They are closely related by not the same thing.
 The blockchain is the technology on which a cryptocurrency is based.
 There are multiple blockchains and depending on which cryptocurrencies you hold it might be on the Ethereum blockchain or the Bitcoin blockchain or a host of others.
 Another way of looking at it might be comparing blockchain with the internet and cryptocurrency to Google which uses the internet to operate.

 Despite the enormous popularity of cryptocurrency, it is increasingly becoming impenetrable to the everyday investor who has a mountain of jargon to decipher to get started.
-It is to solve this problem that AQRU provides a simple online portal through which to invest and earn market-leading returns.
+It is to solve this problem that AQRU provides a simple online portal through which to invest and earn market-leading returns through crypto.
 You can fund your account in fiat or crypto and begin earning instantly with funds available for withdrawal at any time.